 - P selects the pile containing B's keeper card.

-- A must select a pile for throwing, P selects the other pile to keep, tells B to select the remaining pile, and then throw both of the guest piles.
+- A must select a pile for throwing, P selects the other pile to keep, forcing B to select the remaining pile, and then throw both of the guest piles.

 4-Sided Die Chooses First

 Get the guests to number the piles and roll.
-Accept that as your choice made for you, and follow whatever "P choses first" algorithm matches the chosen pile.
+Accept that as your choice made for you, and follow whatever "P chooses first" algorithm matches the chosen pile.

 A choses first